Kermit Washington: The Rudy Tomjanovich incident

-On December 9, 1977, during an NBA game between the Lakers and the Houston Rockets, a scuffle broke out between several players at midcourt.
+On December 9, 1977, during an NBA game between the Lakers and the Houston Rockets, a scuffle broke out among several players at midcourt.

 The events that precipitated the fight have been frequently debated, and variously interpreted.
 Two months earlier, on opening night of the season, the Lakers played the Milwaukee Bucks.
 Bucks center Kent Benson elbowed Abdul-Jabbar in the stomach, and Abdul-Jabbar appeared to be in intense pain.
 Abdul-Jabbar then punched Benson from behind, breaking Benson's jaw and his own hand.
 Washington got into a brawl with several Buffalo Braves players a few games later.
 In the December game, at the beginning of the game's second half, Lakers guard Norm Nixon missed a shot.
 Houston's Kevin Kunnert and Washington both contended for the rebound, which Kunnert eventually got and passed out to teammate John Lucas.
 Their battle for the rebound was more physical than usual, however.
 Abdul-Jabbar became involved and wrestled with Kunnert.
 As a result, Kermit Washington stayed behind in the backcourt in order to watch over and make sure nothing happened.
 After the two disengaged, Washington grabbed Kunnert's shorts in order to prevent him from getting back over on offense quickly.
 Kunnert threw an elbow that hit Washington on the upper arm and this move spun him around so that he was facing Washington.
 What happened next is disputed: Washington, several Lakers, and Rocket forward Robert Reid insisted that Kunnert punched him, Kunnert said Washington swung first after he attempted to free himself from Washington's grasp.
 The referee who saw the action saw merely a "scuffle" between Kunnert and Abdul-Jabbar followed by the one between Kunnert and Washington then Washington's punch.
 Both Washington and Abdul-Jabbar reject this account.

 Abdul-Jabbar then ran up behind Kunnert and grabbed his arms to try to pull him away from the scuffle.
 But this only left him defenseless for Washington's first punch, which hit Kunnert in the head and brought him down on one knee.